Subscriptions

 Annual subscription 60 days prior to renewal date 30 days prior to renewal date

-After the first email notification, Apple will continue to notify subscribers of a price increase and attempt to obtain consent until their subscription expires.
-Subscribers in a free trial will renew to the price that was displayed when they bought your subscription for one additional billing period, and will need to provide consent prior to their next renewal date.
+If a subscriber doesn’t agree to the new price or takes no action, Apple will continue to request consent until their subscription expires at the end of their current billing cycle.
+Subscribers in a free trial will renew at the price that was displayed when they bought the subscription for one additional billing period, and will need to provide consent prior to their next renewal date.

 How to schedule a price change